The Punisher (2005 video game): Plot

 During the Punisher's assault at the Gnucci residence, he learns that the Gnuccis are getting drug money from Russian mercenaries at New York City's waterfront.
-At the docks, he hears that General Kreigkopf (Bob Joles) plans to smuggle nuclear weapons into New York City.
-He clears a suspected cargo ship of white slavers but fails to find the device.
-After being assaulted in his apartment by a large man called the Russian (Darryl Kurylo), the Punisher attacks Grand Nixon Island, his next lead on the weapon's location.
-On the island, the Punisher meets Nick Fury, who helps him defeat Kreigkopf and the Russian as well as prevent the launch of the nuclear device.
+At the docks, he hears that General Kreigkopf plans to smuggle nuclear weapons into New York City.
+He clears a suspected cargo ship of white slaves but fails to find the device.
+After being assaulted in his apartment by a large man called the Russian, the Punisher attacks Grand Nixon Island, his next lead on the weapon's location.
+On the island, the Punisher meets Colonel Nick Fury, who helps him defeat Kreigkopf and The Russian as well as prevent the launch of the nuclear device.
 Both escape before the missile detonates, destroying Grand Nixon Island.

-Returning home, the Punisher discovers that Kingpin (David Sobolov) has been taking over former Gnucci rackets.
-He raids the headquarters of the Kingpin's Fisk Industries, where he fights and defeats Bullseye (Steven Blum) by throwing him out a window from the top floor of the skyscraper.
-Kingpin tells the Punisher that his real enemy is the Japanese Yakuza.
-The Punisher learns that this group of Yakuza are called the Eternal Sun, and they are trying to control remaining Gnucci and Russian crime operations.
+Returning home, the Punisher discovers that the Kingpin has been taking over former Gnucci rackets.
+He raids the headquarters of the Kingpin's Fisk Industries, where he fights and defeats Bullseye by throwing him out a window from the top floor of the skyscraper.
+Kingpin tells the Punisher that his real enemy is the Japanese yakuza.
+The Punisher learns that this group of yakuza is called the Eternal Sun, and they are trying to control the remaining Gnucci and Russian crime operations.

-The Punisher then visits Stark Towers, a facility owned by Tony Stark/Iron Man, after learning that the Eternal Sun are attempting to steal some high tech weapons and armor.
-The Punisher decides to assault the Takagi building, the home of the Eternal Sun leader, Takagi.
-He discovers that Jigsaw (Darryl Kurylo) has infiltrated the gang, and is gaining followers.
+The Punisher then visits Stark Towers, a facility owned by Tony Stark/Iron Man, after learning that the Eternal Sun is attempting to steal some high tech weapons and armor.
+The Punisher assaults the Takagi building, the home of the Eternal Sun leader, Takagi.
+He discovers that John Saint/Jigsaw has infiltrated the gang, and is gaining followers.
 While Jigsaw is being imprisoned in Ryker's Island, the Eternal Sun is already planning to bust him out.
-After escaping the Takagi building, the Punisher allows himself to be captured by Det.
-Martin Soap, who has been providing information to the Punisher.
+After escaping the Takagi building, the Punisher allows himself to be captured by Lieutenant Martin Soap, who has been providing information to the Punisher.
 He is taken to Ryker's Island, as per his plan.

 At this time, the flashbacks catch up to the story, and the remainder of the game takes place in the present.
 During the interrogation, a riot erupts in the prison.
 The Punisher escapes from his cell, and starts fighting his way through the inmates and remaining Eternal Sun members the Punisher left alive.
-He reaches the rooftop and meets Jigsaw face to face, ultimately defeating him despite the stolen Iron Man armor Jigsaw was wearing.
+He reaches the rooftop and meets Jigsaw face-to-face, ultimately defeating him despite the stolen Iron Man armor Jigsaw was wearing.
 As the Punisher leaves in a helicopter, he throws Jigsaw out, killing him.

-In the post-credits scene, Bullseye is loaded onto a stretcher as Kingpin is seen plotting his revenge against the Punisher.
+In the post-credits scene, Bullseye is loaded onto a stretcher as the Kingpin plots his revenge against the Punisher.